magidel/programmable-thermostat-from-telegram/README.md

 [Shelly 1](https://shelly.cloud/shelly1-open-source/)

-therefore for use with the boiler, the clean contact was used that the shelly offers us:
+therefore for use with the boiler, the clean contact (potential free relay contact) was used that the shelly offers us:

 ![shelly](https://i.imgur.com/csJOK2E.jpg)